JavaScript task configuration

 will be discovered as tasks.
 You can even define multiple

-tasks in the same file by using either the default or named exports for each of your tasks.Airplane will only discover tasks that are exported from files ending in
+tasks in the same file by using either the default or named exports for each of your tasks..airplane.js

 ,